ARTS-Laboratory/multi-domain-battery-modeling-in-modelica-and-simscape/README.md

-# multi-domain-battery-modeling-in-modelica-and-simscape
-Multi-domain battery modeling in Modelica and Simscape
+# Multi-domain battery modeling in Modelica and Simscape